zsc347/ts-serverless-demo/README.md

 -   https://blog.thoughtspile.tech/2021/06/14/faster-pre-commit/
 -   https://prettier.io/docs/en/precommit.html

-## Github CI
+## CI

-Github CI is based on github actions.
+CI is based on github actions.

 Whenever push to any branch, `pre-commit` and `test` will run so we can check whether project in in good status.